 Spoonbread is a custard-like cornbread you scoop with a spoon.
 It's thought to be of Native American origin, and it became popular around the turn of the century.
 According to the Encyclopedia of American Food and Drink, the term was first used in print in 1847.

-This is a simple recipe, but feel free add some crumbled bacon or corn kernels to the batter, or add chopped green onions or some fresh chopped herbs.
+This is a simple recipe, but feel free add some crumbled bacon or corn kernels to the batter, or add chopped green onions or some fresh chopped chile pepper or herbs.

 - 3/4 cup cornmeal, stone or water ground, if possible